RevealBi/sdk-samples-java/README.md

     };
 }
 ```
-by returning a hard-coded list of dashboards, including those files in [resources](upmedia-backend-tomcat/src/main/resources), that we load in the implementation of getDashboard:
+here we're returning a hard-coded list of dashboards, including those files distributed with the sample, locate in [resources](upmedia-backend-tomcat/src/main/resources) and loaded in the implementation of getDashboard:
 ```java
 @Override
 public InputStream getDashboard(String userId, String dashboardId) throws IOException {